 Prescription painkillers can be helpful and beneficial for treating pain, but if misused, they can be dangerous and sometimes deadly.
-In the United States, prescription painkillers are involved in more overdose deaths than heroin.
-Prescription opioid overdoses have quadrupled since 1999.
+Prescription opioid overdose deaths have quadrupled since 1999.
 Healthcare professionals play an important role in preventing prescription painkiller abuse.
 They can screen their patients for signs of abuse, misuse, or dependence, and educate patients about the dangers of misusing prescription painkillers.

 What Healthcare Professionals Can Do

 - Obtain a full history of the patient’s past use of prescribed medications.

 - Check Minnesota’s Prescription Monitoring Program (PMP) database to determine a patient’s prescribing history.
 Check whether the patient is obtaining prescriptions for the same or similar medications from multiple physicians, thereby engaging in so-called “doctor shopping.”

 - Talk with patients about the dangers and risks of prescription painkillers.

 - When appropriate, offer alternatives to prescription painkillers that do not include opioids.

 - Make sure patients are aware of the high risk of addiction.